 The data is also used as the basis for policy evaluation and decisions of the Commission.
 Accurate data collection and timely submission of the report are essential to ensure that limited indigent defense resources are used effectively.
 Errors in the IDER could result in counties being awarded more funds in the Formula Grant and may result in a reduction in award or return of grant funds.
-The data is made available to the public online at: http://tide.tamu.edu/public.
+The data is made available to the public online at: http://tidc.tamu.edu/public.

 Many local governments have experienced increases in costs associated with legal representation in child protection cases.
 The data collection regarding appointments in child protection cases documents the growing pressure this legal representation places on county budgets and will help policymakers take steps to ensure quality court-ordered representation for both children and parents.
+The passage of SB 2120 by the 88th Legislature allows TIDC to take on a more significant role in court-ordered legal representation of children and parents.
 The data will be available to the Legislature and other policymakers as they allocate resources in the future.

-How to Use this Manual - In addition to providing guidance on the preparation of the IDER, this manual may be used by county financial officers to establish a framework by which to develop and monitor accounts payable and fiscal recording of indigent defense and CPS case expenses.
+How to Use this Manual -- In addition to providing guidance on the preparation of the IDER, this manual may be used by county financial officers to establish a framework by which to develop and monitor accounts payable and fiscal recording of indigent defense and CPS case expenses.
 Counties implementing a solid data collection framework consistent with these instructions will simplify data collection needed to complete the report.
 While this manual is written primarily for county fiscal officers and employees responsible for completing the IDER, other involved stakeholders, including commissioner's court members and judges, would also benefit by understanding the report requirements and the data that must be collected.